9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 Peening will stretch the weld metal and counter shrinkage forces.
 This will prevent residual stress in the bead and will reduce the cracking risk.

-Hitting the bead too hard or too long will harden the weld metal and make things worse.
-That is called work hardening.
+However, hitting the bead too hard or too long will harden it, making things worse.
+We call this work hardening.

 You may also use a rounded chisel or an electric needle scaler with round needles.

 While you are peening, you also remove the slag covering.
-Then, use your wire brush to clean the rest of the slag before you continue welding.
+Then, use your wire brush to clean the rest of the slag before you pass another bead.

 8. Reheat the casting to fix temperature differences